Car Import Calculator: Calculate Shipping and Tax Costs Easily

 Why is Classification Important?

-When you send items into another country, you have a legal obligation to declare them.
+When you send items to another country, you have a legal obligation to declare them.
 These items are typically listed on a manifest declaration.
 The declaration identifies the items and their codes for entry into a foreign country.
 Classification can be a difficult task.
 Up to 30% of all items imported are classified wrong by customs.
 Classifying items wrong often occurs due to the large amounts of HS codes available.

-Incorrectly classifying items, can lead to customs holding these items.
+Incorrectly classifying items can lead to customs holding these items.
 Customs may even reject the entry of the items or make you pay additional costs, including fines and penalties.

 Who Provides HS Codes?